iszczesniak/cpp/references/index.md

 * Unlike a pointer, a reference cannot be changed to be an alias for some other data.

+* A reference type cannot have the `const` and `volatile` type qualifiers.

+* There is a reference to a pointer, but not a pointer to a reference.

 * A reference can be an element of `std::pair` and `std::tuple`, but not of a container or an array.